plzm/rag-vector-agent-semantic-kernel/README.md

 # rag-vector-agent-semantic-kernel

-Using Semantic Kernel to build RAG-enabled Agents using Azure SQL DB Vector support
+Using Semantic Kernel to create an AI Agent that supports RAG enabled by (new) Azure SQL DB Vector support!